geoscarr/geoscarr/README.md

 ✦ : My skins all have ✦ and my Github. | I also wear a wrist brace, Please be patient as I can have slow typing at times.

 ✦ : I am mostly if not all the time offtab, So i will not see your whisper on main map.
+I can also be AFK alot, depending on what i am doing so i may not see whispers.

 <img width="1036" height="681" alt="тив 2" src="https://github.com/user-attachments/assets/2c1c2f3a-8b27-4761-9cc1-dfbf93c2ad89" />